How to Fix Common Next.js Build Errors: Troubleshooting Guide

 Hydration failed because the initial UI does not match what was rendered on the server.

-Date.now(),Math.random(), or other values that differ between server and client. - Using browser-only APIs during the initial render.
+Date.now(),Math.random(), or any value that differs between server and client. - Using browser APIs during the initial render (before

 How to fix it:

-- Test in an incognito window to rule out browser extensions as the cause.
+- Test in an incognito window to rule out browser extensions.

 Image Optimization Errors

-Invalid src prop— the image domain is not listed in the configuration.Image with src has either width or height modified— missing required dimensions.
+Invalid src prop— you're loading an image from a domain that isn't allowlisted.Image with src has either width or height modified— missing required dimensions.

 How to fix it: